BettercareHealth/bettercare/intrapartum-care/test-1.md

 	-	When she is 28 weeks pregnant
 3. When a patient has had a Caesarean section:
 	-	The type of uterine incision is of no importance
-	-	Only those patients who had a vertical lower segment incision may be allowed to have a vaginal labour
+	-	Only those patients who had a vertical lower segment incision may be allowed to have a vaginal labour.
 	-	Only those patients who had a transverse lower segment incision may be allowed to have a vaginal labour
 	+	Only those patients who had a transverse lower segment incision for a non-recurring indication may be allowed to have a vaginal labour
 4. The last normal menstrual period may be used to calculate the duration of pregnancy: